id-Software/DOOM-iOS/README.md

 - Structure and View Controller usage grafted in from the DOOM-iOS2 repository and public user forks, unused code and embedded xcodeproj use eliminated
 - Second project target for tvOS that takes advantage of focus model and removes on-screen controls.

-This commit adds placeholder files for the "IB Images" folder and the `idGinzaNar-Md2.otf` font file.
-You will still need to provide your own copies of `doom.wad` and `base.iPack`.
+This commit uses all new images for the menus and fonts.
+You will still need to provide your own copy of `doom.wad` for DOOM, `doom2.wad` for DOOM II, and `tnt.wad` and `plutonia.wad` for Final DOOM.

 You can find the file `doom.wad` in any installation of DOOM, available on [Steam](http://store.steampowered.com/app/2280/Ultimate_Doom/), [GOG](https://www.gog.com/game/the_ultimate_doom), and floppy disk from 1-800-IDGAMES (note: do not call 1-800-IDGAMES I don't know where it goes anymore).

-The file `base.iPack` is not included in any DOOM installation and is specific to the iOS port.
-I can't include it in this repo because it contains copyrighted material and I can't tell you where to find it either, but you will need to source it yourself.
-The history is included in this [lengthy article](http://schnapple.com/wolfenstein-3d-and-doom-on-ios-11/) I wrote on the subject.
-At some point I hope to have a utility that will let you construct a `base.iPack` file but for now I don't.
+`doom2.wad` is in any installation of DOOM II, available on [Steam](https://store.steampowered.com/app/2300/DOOM_II/) or [GOG](https://www.gog.com/game/doom_ii_final_doom)

+`tnt.wad` and `plutonia.wad` are in any installation of Final DOOM, available on [Steam](https://store.steampowered.com/app/2290/Final_DOOM/) or [GOG](https://www.gog.com/game/doom_ii_final_doom) (note that GOG sells DOOM II and Final DOOM packaged together)

 This repo contains changes from id's [DOOM-iOS2](https://github.com/id-Software/DOOM-IOS2) repo (different than the parent of this repo), changes from the [FinalJudgement](https://github.com/JadingTsunami/FinalJudgment-iOS) repo by [JadingTsunami](https://github.com/JadingTsunami/), and [MFi controller code](https://github.com/TheRohans/DOOM-IOS2/commit/5a6b69d5e9821134f4013b069faef29190dcd7a1) from [TheRohans](https://github.com/TheRohans/).
+I incorporated the efforts of [yarsrevenge](https://github.com/yarsrvenge/DOOM-IOS2) in getting the basics of the tvOS versions going.

+I wrote a [lengthy article](http://schnapple.com/wolfenstein-3d-and-doom-on-ios-11/) on the process of making these ports.
 For a rundown of the effort to get it running on tvOS, I wrote a [second lenghty article](http://schnapple.com/wolfenstein-3d-and-doom-on-tvos-for-apple-tv/) on the subject.

-In addition to the work incorporated above, I incorporated the efforts of [yarsrevenge](https://github.com/yarsrvenge/DOOM-IOS2) in getting the basics of the tvOS version going.
+A previous version of this repo required the use of a file called `base.iPack` from an existing copy of the iPhone version of DOOM in  order for the DOOM port to work, but I have now added a "clean room" version of that file and included the resources necessary to build it in case anyone wants to tweak or improve it.
+Credits for the images used are included below.
+A third lengthy article on the subject of the base.iPack file and adding the additional two games can be found [here](http://schnapple.com/doom-ii-and-final-doom-for-ios-and-tvos).

 [Video of DOOM running on an iPhone X](https://www.youtube.com/watch?v=IrY5L1kn-NA)